-Your family has been invited to be part of a study of families in which a child has an Obsessive-Compulsive Disorder (OCD) and his/her parents do not.
-The purpose of this study is to identify the genetic factors that cause OCD using a family-based approach.
-This will greatly contribute to our understanding of OCD and may help develop new therapies in the future.
-This study requires participation from a child and both biological parents, can be done in-person or remotely and participation will be compensated with a \$100 Amazon gift card for the family.
+Your family has been invited to be part of a study of families in which a child has Tourette syndrome and/or related disorders such as chronic vocal or motor tics and his/her parents do not.
+The purpose of this study is to identify the genetic factors that cause Tourette Syndrome and tics using a family-based approach.
+This will greatly contribute to our understanding of Tourette Syndrome and may help develop new therapies in the future.
+This study requires participation from a child and both biological parents, can be done in-person or remotely, and participation will be compensated with a \$100 Amazon gift card for the family.
 We are not able to offer you a report of your genetic results because our studies are performed as research.
 Our research lab does not offer any treatment.